-This is a free backup and rescue software which is reliable and all features inclusive.
+This is a free backup and rescue software that is reliable and all features inclusive.
 It can perform backups from personal computers, workstations or servers.
-It supports tapes, disks, network and CD/DVD as backup media, multiple filesystems, LVM, software and hardware Raid, BIOS and UEFI.
-It also has data rescue and recovery abilities during backup process in case of any destructive events.
-Get Mondorescue from here.
+Mondorescue supports tapes, disks, network, and CD/DVD as backup media, multiple filesystems, LVM, software and hardware Raid, BIOS and UEFI.
+It also has data rescue and recovery abilities during the backup process in case of any destructive events.

-Amanda (Advanced Maryland Automatic Network Disk Archiver) is another good open source client/server backup software tool that works on multiple platforms including Linux.
-Amanda allows system administrators to set up a single backup server and back up multiple hosts to it over network.
-Get Amanda from here
+Amanda (Advanced Maryland Automatic Network Disk Archiver) is another good open-source client/server backup software tool that works on multiple platforms including Linux.
+Amanda allows system administrators to set up a single backup server and back up multiple hosts to it over the network.

-Bacula is a powerful open source backup solution.
+Bacula is a powerful open-source backup solution.
 It allows for data backup, recovery, and verification.
-Bacula has been developed with enterprise needs in mind and this leads to a very high degree of complexities software that is designed to be enterprise ready with certain features that come along with a host of complexities that may some especially non-enterprise users off.
+Bacula has been developed with enterprise needs in mind and this leads to a very high degree of complexities software that is designed to be enterprise-ready with certain features that come along with a host of complexities that may some especially non-enterprise users off.
 It supports multiple platforms and can be configured via a Web, CLI or GUI interface.
-Get Bacula from here.

-Rsync is another feature rich backup solution available for Linux.
+Rsync is another feature-rich backup solution available for Linux.
 It allows for incremental backups, update whole directory tree and file system, both local and remote backups, preserve file permissions, ownership, links, privileges, automated scripts and much more.
-Rsync is a command line tool but there GUI or frontends such as Grsync available.
+Rsync is a command-line tool but there GUI or frontends such as Grsync available.
 Rsync is very popular in the Linux world and deservedly so.
-Get Rsync from by entering ‘sudo apt-get install rsync’ in terminal.
-Get Grsync from here.
+Get Rsync from by entering ‘sudo apt-get install rsync’ in the terminal.

-Back In Time is a simple and easy to use backup tool for Linux operating system and works by taking snapshots of predefined directories.
+Back In Time is a simple and easy to use backup tool for the Linux operating system and works by taking snapshots of predefined directories.
 It comes with a very simple but useful user interface.
 You can configure specific directories for automatic backups or backup manually.
-Get Back In Time from here.

-It is a cross-platform backup enterprise level software that is available Windows, Mac OS X and also Linux.
+It is a cross-platform backup enterprise-level software that is available Windows, Mac OS X and also Linux.
 It is a high-performance client and server backup tool.
 BackupPC can be used to backup Linux and Windows based systems to a master server’s disk.
 BackupPC is suitable for both servers and desktops.
 It supports full and incremental backups, allows for file compression and allows for flexibility during backup and configuration.
-Get BackupPC from here.

-UrBackup is an easy to setup free open source client/server system backup software that is available for multiple platforms including Linux.
-It allows for image and file backups as well as a fast restoration time.
+UrBackup is an easy to setup free open-source client/server system backup software that is available for multiple platforms including Linux.
+It allows for image and file backups as well as fast restoration time.
 You can set up UrBackup to continuously monitor folders in order to identify differences with previous backups allowing for a pretty fast incremental backup process.
-You can use UrBackup viea a web interface or a desktop client.
-Get UrBackup from here.
+You can use UrBackup via a web interface or a desktop client.